Non-Destructive Testing – Safety Without Interruption

 When storing fuel, it’s imperative to regularly test the tank and associated pipework to check its integrity.
 If left unmonitored, it can lead to an accidental oil spill which can have a significant negative impact on the environment.

 Over time, fuel degrades which can lead to hidden flaws, cracks and corrosion.
 Even minor damage on any storage tank can hugely increase the risk of a tank failure.

 If your stored fuel results in pollution you could be fined or prosecuted, not to mention experience lost contracts, operational downtime, clean-up costs and increased insurance premiums.
 So why risk it?

 What is NDT?

 Companies who store fuel should regularly carry out assessments of all storage facilities.
 As well as regularly checking the appearance of your fuel yourself, you should use a qualified technician to undertake a more detailed inspection or your storage facilities at least every 6 months.

-Non-destructive testing (NDT) is the only method to see the current ‘health status’ of a tank.
+Non-destructive testing (NDT) is the only method to see the exact current ‘health status’ of a tank.
 It uses measurement techniques to pinpoint any damage and anomalies in the fuel stored inside.

 Following analysis, you will be given a comprehensive report that can be used to satisfy insurance or compliance inspection by regulatory authorities.